-Amber McCrary is a Diné zinester, feminist and writer.
-She was born in Tuba City, Arizona (Diné Bikeyah) and raised in the Reservation bordertown of Flagstaff, Arizona.
+Amber McCrary is Diné poet, zinester and feminist.
+She is Red House born for Mexican people.
+Originally from Shonto, Arizona and raised in Flagstaff, Arizona.
 In the small town of Flagstaff is where she discovered her love for Punk Rock and the Do it Yourself Culture.